LetrixZ/faccina/README.md

 - `search_placeholder`: Placeholder text for the search bar.
 - `store_og_images`: Save generated OpenGraph meta images on disk.
 - `secure_session_cookie`: Indicate if the session cookie should be secure or not.
+- `client_side_downloads`: Indicate if it gallery downloads should happen on the client or not.
+Client-side downloads work by downloading the image in the user's browser and packaging the ZIP locally.

 #### Gallery listing